o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/toolbars.md

 * A **name** string, which is meant to be a human-readable description to show in UI (currently unused);

-### Displaying the ToolBar
+## Displaying the toolbar

-Once a toolbar is registered, it is possible to retrieve their `QToolBar*` and display them in the interface.
+When a toolbar is registered, it is possible to retrieve their `QToolBar*` and display them in the interface.

 ```
 QToolBar* toolBar = m_toolBarManagerInterface->GetToolBar("o3de.toolbar.identifier);